-Consider an oriented curve $\gamma$ located far away from any interaction area and crossing one Stokes domain associated with the effective Stokes constant $\tilde{s}$ in counterclockwise direction relative to the chosen basepoint.
-Consider another Stokes domain associated with effective Stokes constant $s$ such that the transformed oriented curve $\g\gamma$ also crosses this domain far from any singularity.
-Using the relation \eref{eq:fmtrsymm} for F-matrices, its limiting form described in the \sref{sec:fmtrintro} and the rules for the Stokes operators, we obtain:
+Consider an oriented curve $\gamma$ located far away from any interaction area and crossing one Stokes domain associated with the effective Stokes constant $\tilde{s}$ in counterclockwise direction relative to the chosen basepoint as shown in Fig.~\ref{fig:exmpl1}.
+Consider another Stokes domain associated with another effective Stokes constant $s$ such that the transformed oriented curve $\g\gamma$ also crosses this second domain far from any singularity.
+Using the relation \eref{eq:fmtrsymm} for the F-matrices, its limiting form described in the \sref{sec:fmtrintro}, and the rules for the Stokes operators, we obtain

-where $s$ and $\tilde{s}$ are effective Stokes constant with $z_0$ and $\tilde{z}_0$ as a basepoints correspondingly, and $\S^{(\T)}$ can be either $\S$ or $\S^{\T}$.
+where $s$ and $\tilde{s}$ are the effective Stokes constants having $z_0$ and $\tilde{z}_0$ as their basepoints, and $\S^{(\T)}$ can be either $\S$ or $\S^{\T}$.
 The choice in the right hand side of \eref{eq:gensym} must be made on the basis of general rules from \sref{sec:fmtrintro}: we use $\S$ for the Stokes domain associated with $\tilde{s}(\lmbd)$ if $y_+$ is dominant and $\S^{\T}$ otherwise.
 In the left hand side of \eref{eq:gensym} we have to use the same form as in the right hand side; the rule is a consequence of the permutation matrix presence in \eref{eq:fmtrsymm}.

 The relation obtained above allows us to take a fresh look at the nature of the different effective Stokes constants.
-Two different Stokes domains which can be overlapped by the transformation $\g$ are actually associated with the same effective Stokes constant but taken in the different points of the parameters` space.
+Two different Stokes domains which can be overlapped by the transformation $\g$ are actually associated with the same effective Stokes constant but evaluated in the different points of the parameters' space.
 In particular, every set of Stokes wedges can be described by a single multidimensional analytical complex function $s(\lmbd)$.

 Consider an important special case of a complex conjugation symmetry, analysed by Fr\"omans \cite{frsymm}.
 For every equation which is real on the real axis the symmetry $\f=\g=\h=c.c.$ holds, i.e. $\LL^*(z^*,\lmbd^*)=\LL(z,\lmbd)$ and